Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Channel Estimation/Acquisition

-Learning-based methods also offer several advantages over model-based techniques in RA systems.
-Specifically, the data-driven/model-free structure of a learning-based approach can provide robustness against measurement/model impairments, facilitate feature extraction and adaptation to environmental changes, and enable low-complexity inference compared with iterative optimization.
+Learning-based methods offer several advantages over model-based techniques in RA systems.
+Their data-driven structure provides robustness against measurement/model impairments, facilitates feature extraction and adaptation to environmental changes, and enables low-complexity inference compared with iterative optimization.
 More importantly, RA rotations naturally provide multi-view pilot measurements, enabling the learning-based estimator to fuse complementary perspectives and recover a compact set of geometric channel parameters with reduced pilot overhead and improved tracking capability.
-A variety of learning models, ranging from the lightweight multilayer perceptrons (MLPs) to deep architectures such as convolutional neural networks (CNNs) and transformers, can be employed~\cite{MOHDNOOR2025Asurvey}.
-Depending on label availability and deployment constraints, one may adopt supervised learning (SL) using labels generated by model-based estimators or simulations, self-supervised/unsupervised learning via physics-consistent reconstruction losses, or federated learning (FL) to train a shared estimator across distributed devices with limited data sharing (e.g., \cite{Lim2020Federated,Jia2025AComprehensive}).
+A variety of learning models, ranging from lightweight multilayer perceptrons to deep architectures such as convolutional neural networks (CNNs) and transformers, can be employed~\cite{MOHDNOOR2025Asurvey}.
+Depending on label availability and deployment constraints, one may adopt supervised learning using labels generated by model-based estimators or simulations, self-supervised/unsupervised learning via physics-consistent reconstruction losses, or federated learning to train a shared estimator across distributed devices with limited data sharing (e.g., \cite{Lim2020Federated,Jia2025AComprehensive}). { According to \eqref{eq:input_learning} and \eqref{eq:DL_mapping}, the network input and output dimensions scale with $2NT_a$ and $3(Q+1)$, respectively.
+The computational complexity of learning-based channel acquisition comprises the offline training complexity and online inference complexity.
+For a fully connected neural network with $L_{\rm NN}$ layers and $D_l$ neurons in the $l$-th layer, the per-sample forward inference complexity is on the order of $\mathcal{O}\!\left(\sum_{l=1}^{L_{\rm NN}-1}D_lD_{l+1}\right)$.
+The offline training complexity further scales with the number of training samples, training epochs, and back-propagation operations.
+Once the model is trained, online channel acquisition only requires a forward pass, resulting in low inference latency compared with iterative model-based estimation methods. }